-Appropriations, New General (Annual).
-An authorization for incurring obligations during a specified budget year as contained in the GAA.
-The GAA is the legislative authorization contains the new that annual appropriations authorized by Congress in specific amounts for salaries, wages and other personnel benefits; MOOE; and CO to be spent for the implementation of activities programs and departments, bureaus and offices of government for a given year.
+Appropriations, New General (Annual). authorization for An incurring obligations during a specified budget year as contained in the GAA.
+The GAA is the legislative authorization the new contains annual that appropriations authorized by Congress in specific amounts for salaries, wages and other personnel benefits; MOOE; and CO to be spent for the implementation of activities and of all programs departments, bureaus and offices of government for a given year.